 It is also vital that the package is labelled as fragile if its contents need to be handled with care.
 It is very unwise to just make the assumption that the parcel will be handled with appropriate delicacy throughout its journey.
 Always mark up a fragile package with appropriate labelling.
 It will save an awful lot of grief later on if the parcel is accidentally damaged in any way.

-Another important thing to do before the parcel is sent is to use the right packaging materials.
+Another important thing to do before you send a parcel to Norfolk is to use the right packaging materials.
 This is especially important if the items you are sending are fragile, or they require specialist packaging to help preserve them on their journey, like food items might.
 Not using the right materials can result in the package sustaining damage on its journey.
 This, again, creates hassle and accountability issues that might well be difficult to resolve.
-Companies offering the kind of cheap parcel delivery in Norfolk businesses require need to be fully informed of all relevant factors which might affect the safe delivery of the package.
+Companies offering the kind of cheap parcel delivery to Norfolk businesses require need to be fully informed of all relevant factors which might affect the safe delivery of the package.

 Find the best prices for parcel delivery with our comparison website

-To find the best prices for Norfolk parcel delivery it is a good idea to use a price comparison website, so click through to Parcel Delivery today.
+To find the best prices for cheap shipping to Norfolk it is a good idea to use a price comparison website, so click through to Parcel Delivery today.
 That way, you can compare the different prices of the couriers, as well as their ability to meet your specific needs regarding deadlines, packaging and administration.
 Prices can vary considerably, so being able to compare companies can really help you narrow down your options to the best possible choice.
-At Parcel Delivery, we aim to provide you with the cheapest parcel delivery in Norfolk options available on the market.
+At Parcel Delivery, we aim to provide you with the cheap courier services to Norfolk.
 With plenty to enjoy and to choose from, Norfolk parcel delivery has never been easier.
-We ensure that no matter the price of your cheap parcel delivery in Norfolk, quality is never compromised, meaning you are certain to be able to rely on us.
-Use our quick comparison tool to get a quote for Norfolk parcel delivery today!
+We ensure that no matter the price of your cheap delivery to Norfolk, quality is never compromised, meaning you are certain to be able to rely on us.
+Use our quick comparison tool to get a quote for cheap shipping to Norfolk today!